wpeka/wpadcenter/README.txt

 = Can I add Google Adsense Auto Ads using this plugin? = Yes, you can insert the Auto Ads script either across the site or on a specific page/post where you want the ads to appear.

-= What banner sizes are supported by WP AdCenter ad plugin? = WP AdCenter supports all standard ad sizes, and also allows you to customize the size of banners as per your requirements.
-The standard ad sizes supported are:
+= What banner sizes are supported by the WP AdCenter ad inserter plugin? = WP AdCenter supports these standard ad sizes:

-**Square and Rectangle**
+Square and Rectangle
 - 200x200 - Small square
 - 240x400 - Vertical rectangle
 - 250x250 - Square